Back to Blog

 Phase 2: Scope Definition

-This is where discipline matters most.
+This is where discipline matters most — and where AI-built prototypes often fail.

 The One-Feature Test